Lightning-Universe/lightning-transformers/docs/source/advanced/custom_task.rst

 For the purpose of this example we freeze the backbone within the Task, however this is recommended to be done via a `Callback <https://pytorch-lightning.readthedocs.io/en/latest/extensions/callbacks.html>`_ as seen in the `Freeze Embeddings Callback <https://github.com/PyTorchLightning/lightning-transformers/tree/master/lightning_transformers/core/nlp/seq2seq/finetuning.py>`_.

 Tasks are based of a AutoModel Transformer, which handles all the internal logic when running the forward pass through the model, and the loss calculation for a specific task.
-Below are the steps to customize a task within the ``LightningModule``.
+Below are the steps to customize a task within the `LightningModule <https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html>`__.

 1. Inherit from Lightning Transformers Base Class
 2. Add custom task logic